FOD-LunaNull/starcart/README.md

 6 add filters eg type / 1-star 2-star 3-start

-# state management / REST api
+# state

 7 add a 'remove favouries' button which removes that item from the favourites state slice

 8 add a new state slice for a shopping cart with methods to add, remove, edit items

-9 add new API end points for 'vehicles' and 'planets' to services https://swapi.dev/documentation
+9 add new RTKQuery API end points for 'vehicles' and 'planets' to services https://swapi.dev/documentation

 ## performance